 Cornelius Tacitus (55-120 AD) was a Roman historian who lived through the reigns of over a half dozen Roman emperors.
-He was called the 'greatest historian' of ancient Rome, an individual generally acknowledged among scholars for his moral integrity and essential goodness.
-He was known as one who never consciously sacrifices historical truth.

-Tacitus most acclaimed works are Annals and the Histories.
+He was called the "greatest historian" of ancient Rome, an individual generally acknowledged among scholars for his moral "integrity and essential goodness."
+Tacitus is best known for two works - the Annals and the Histories.